Documentation

 }

-GET/api/servers/:id/pluginsAuth: None
+GET/api/servers/:id/pluginsAuth: Session

 List of plugins detected on a server.
+Requires login.

 bash

-curl https://your-domain.com/api/servers/abc-123/plugins
+curl https://archivist-web.net/api/servers/abc-123/plugins

 json